 If you’ve got any more questions about the Barcelona City Pass or anything else related to your holiday get at me in the comments below.

-Finally, don’t be afraid to join the City Pass discussion in my new Facebook group called I’m Off to Barcelona – here you’re free to ask any questions, air out your grievances, chat with fellow travelers, and more – anything goes!
+Finally, don’t be afraid to join the City Pass discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.